ramSeraph/vectorvector/README.md

-## VectorVector
+## vectorvector

-VectorVector provides tooling for vectorizing the planet.
+vectorvector provides tooling for vectorizing the planet.
 Produces contour tiles, hillshade and terrarium tiles from an elevation data set.

 ## Features